 • Time-saving application (combines two lawn care tasks into one)

 Yes, you can apply a weed and feed after a lot of rain, but you must wait until the lawn and soil dry out a bit.
-You want moist soil (not waterlogged) and damp leaves, so the weed killer granules can stick and dissolve without being washed out.
+You want moist soil (not waterlogged) and damp grass leaves, so the weed killer granules can stick and dissolve without being washed out.

-Best Time to Hire a Professional
+When to Hire a Lawn Treatment Professional

 Find a skilled lawn treatment pro near you with LawnStarter and reap all the benefits of weed and feed with zero effort from your part.